What you can do

 Sign Up for Illini-Alert

 Illini-Alert is used for incidents that present an imminent threat to life, health or safety to the general campus population.
 These messages provide emergency information and instructions for personal protective actions.
-Illini-Alert sends email and text messages, posts to Facebook and Twitter and triggers the Emergency Web Alert System for university websites.
+Illini-Alert sends email, text and Twitter messages.

 Sign up for Illini-Alert texts.